Navigation: Methods of navigation

-There are some methods seldom used today such as "dipping a light" to calculate the geographic range from observer to lighthouse.
+There are some methods seldom used today such as the maritime method of "dipping a light" to calculate the geographic range from observer to lighthouse, where the height of the lighthouse is known (from a list of lights or from a chart).

 Methods of navigation have changed through history.
 Each new method has enhanced the mariner's ability to complete his voyage.
 One of the most important judgments the navigator must make is the best method to use.
 Some types of navigation are depicted in the table.

 The practice of navigation usually involves a combination of these different methods.

 Mental navigation checks

 By mental navigation checks, a pilot or a navigator estimates tracks, distances, and altitudes which will then help the pilot avoid gross navigation errors.

 Piloting

 Piloting (also called pilotage) involves navigating an aircraft by visual reference to landmarks, or a water vessel in restricted waters and fixing its position as precisely as possible at frequent intervals.
 More so than in other phases of navigation, proper preparation and attention to detail are important.
 Procedures vary from vessel to vessel, and between military, commercial, and private vessels.
+As pilotage takes place in shallow waters, it typically involves following courses to ensure sufficient under keel clearance, ensuring a sufficient depth of water below the hull as well as a consideration for squat.
+It may also involve navigating a ship within a river, canal or channel in close proximity to land.

 A military navigation team will nearly always consist of several people.
-A military navigator might have bearing takers stationed at the gyro repeaters on the bridge wings for taking simultaneous bearings, while the civilian navigator must often take and plot them himself.
+A military navigator might have bearing takers stationed at the gyro repeaters on the bridge wings for taking simultaneous bearings, while the civilian navigator on a merchant ship or leisure craft must often take and plot their position themselves, typically with the aid of electronic position fixing.
 While the military navigator will have a bearing book and someone to record entries for each fix, the civilian navigator will simply pilot the bearings on the chart as they are taken and not record them at all.
 If the ship is equipped with an ECDIS, it is reasonable for the navigator to simply monitor the progress of the ship along the chosen track, visually ensuring that the ship is proceeding as desired, checking the compass, sounder and other indicators only occasionally.
 If a pilot is aboard, as is often the case in the most restricted of waters, his judgement can generally be relied upon, further easing the workload.
 But should the ECDIS fail, the navigator will have to rely on his skill in the manual and time-tested procedures.